CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 ### Step 6: Monitor the Process

-The tool will show you detailed progress:
+The tool provides enhanced progress tracking with time estimates and file size information:

 ```
 🔐 Checking login status...